Waste or Valuable Asset?

 Incineration produces vast quantities of ash which, in the UK, is currently sent to landfill because it avoids the general landfill tax, only paying the lower inerts rate.
 In other words a subsidy.

 The Waste Hierarchy demands we recycle our waste to recover the valuable assets.
-Without a doubt household waste is loaded with valuable assets in the form of ferrous and non-ferrous metals, plastics, glass and high calorific organics comprising card & paper food
+Without a doubt household waste is loaded with valuable assets in the form of ferrous, non-ferrous metals, plastics, glass, textiles and organic material.

 The secret to realising the value in the waste is to have the ability to economically, reliably, safely and efficiently extract those items of value for commercial gain.